portsoc/hangman-in-branches/README.md

 ### One tiny change

 OK, we lied.
-We have added a tiny feature to help us with debugging.
+We have changed `checkKeyPress` a little to help us with debugging.
 To restart the game when `onGoing` is false, we can now use the keyboard (<kbd>Enter</kbd> or <kbd>Space</kbd>).

 To see the new changes, head to [this compare page](https://github.com/portsoc/hangman-in-branches/compare/6...7?diff=split).